dapr/docs/daprdocs/content/en/operations/monitoring/tracing/open-telemetry-collector.md

 description: "How to use Dapr to push trace events through the OpenTelemetry Collector."
 ---

-Dapr will be exporting trace in the OpenTelemetry format when OpenTelemetry is GA.
+Dapr will be exporting trace in the OpenTelemetry format when OpenTelemetry is stable.
 In the mean time, traces can be exported using the Zipkin format.
 Combining with the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) you can still send trace to many popular tracing backends (like Azure AppInsights, AWS X-Ray, StackDriver, etc).

 ![Using OpenTelemetry Collect to integrate with many backend](/images/open-telemetry-collector.png)